 Here at Platinum East, we believe in combining our expertise with strategic efforts to remove ordnance and restore communities.
 We provide environmental cleanup, ordnance removal training, and emergency services when ordnance threatens people, property, and projects.
 Our diverse team is ready to help you navigate the complex challenges of dealing with unexploded ordnance on land, underwater, and in your community.
 If you need assistance reclaiming your waters from hazardous ordnance, would like our training and resources for a cleanup project, or would like to connect with us about our emergency services fill out the form at the bottom of the page and one of our highly trained specialists will get back to you ASAP.

 Underwater and surface ordnance present a hazard to your community, your people, your businesses, and your way of life.
 Here at Platinum East, we understand how complex site remediation can be, and we are deeply invested in our mission of saving lives by removing post-conflict remnants and restoring communities.
 Our team has more than 150 years of combined experience in this dangerous field.
 Whatever your problem is, we have seen it before.
-While we specialize in underwater ordnance, we are also able to handle ordnance of any type, including improvised explosive devices.
+While we specialize in underwater ordnance, we are also able to handle ordnance of any type, including route clearance and improvised explosive devices.
 In many cases, we can also exploit the items and provide technical reports to your local safety officials, enabling them to understand the threats they may see again in the future.

 Saving lives is hard work, and Platinum East is only part of the solution.
 We believe the path to a better tomorrow is through education, and at Platinum East, we are committed to sustainable methods.
 To that end, we offer a variety of training modules to help the communities we serve.
 We do not burden those communities with expensive equipment with high maintenance costs, complex storage requirements, and priced-out consumables.
 Instead, we teach tried-and-true methods that EOD technicians have used for decades, combined with innovative, low-cost, scientifically supported techniques and tools to defeat yesterday’s explosives with today’s technology.
 We offer training on every service we provide.
 As part of our community restoration goal, we aim to train members of the local community to participate in our relief efforts.
 Our personnel are professional, seasoned, and exemplary leaders, mentors, trainers, and advocates.
 Together, we will prepare you and your community to take back your oceans, fields, and villages from the explosive hazards standing between you and your future.